 In OmniFaces, after using the correct error page, JSF calls the runtime to create and present the view The page that contains AJAX calls instead.

 Why this?
-IMHO would it be easy to just ExternalContext # redirect ()
+IMHO would it be easy to just ExternalContext # redirect () ?
+Are there specific reasons to do this?

 We are writing based on our own ExceptionHandler FullExxexception handler and want to understand the reason behind this design.